NeuralWxMaps/PcpnWrnUS/index.md

       <td>Members 1, 5, 17, 28 and 30</td>
       <td>Members 13, 18, 21, 23 and 29</td>
     </tr>
-<p>At 36 hours the ensemble members have split into two distinct clusters.
+<p>At 36 hours, the ensemble members have split into two distinct clusters.
 The red and green clusters are a further split of the secondary cluster.
 Forecast rainfall amounts in the red cluster are lower than in the blue and green clusters. </p>
 <table border="1" cellpadding="1" cellspacing="1">
     <tr>
       <th>Model RunTime:</th>